 In reading and listening to the range of arguments surrounding many of the current political and social issues, I am struck by the lack of a singular concept which seems to be either naively missing or purposely tossed aside in these discussions.
 What was once central to any debate involving our national consciousness is vaporizing.
-What seems to be missing is the classic idea as to what it means to be a person, and specifically how this directly applies to life in American society at large, our relationship to each other and the function of government.
+What seems to be missing is the classical idea regarding what it means to be a person and specifically how this directly applies to life in American society at large, our relationship to each other and the function of government.

 A person is a special kind of being.
 Unlike other living things, persons are unique in that they possess certain rights which are not attributed to, nor presumptive of, non-persons.
 Throughout history and especially since the 16th century, persons are considered to possess intrinsic “natural” rights – rights granted by virtue of simply being persons.
 The Declaration of Independence succinctly describes these as “life, liberty and the pursuit of happiness”.
-John Locke, a British philosopher from whom the Founding Fathers derived much of their political theory, lists the three basic natural rights of all persons as life, liberty and property.
+John Locke, a British philosopher whose political theory influenced the Founding Fathers, lists the three basic natural rights of all persons as life, liberty and property.

 The right to life is prima facie a first right, a fundamental expression of all other rights.
 To violate ones right to life – to exist - is to make meaningless all other rights.
-The right to life, therefore, is pre-eminent above all other rights of persons since without it no other rights are possible.
-Expressed another way, if one’s right to life is violated, then all other rights are also violated.
+Thus, the right to life is pre-eminent above all other rights of persons since without it no other rights are possible.

 Property rights are those which involve not only land and buildings, but all material objects which rightly belong solely to the individual, including most importantly their own body.
 From our property rights we derive our right to privacy and due process, among others.